Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Workingwithfolders/index.en.md

 code:
     maxShownLines: 100
 ---
-# Working with folders and the Sharepoint API
+# Working with folders and the SharePoint API

 When working with the SharePoint API, handling folders can sometimes be tricky, especially when dealing with deeply nested structures.
 In this post, we'll explore how to dynamically grab the file location regardless of how deep it is in the root or folder structure.
 We'll also cover how to handle common issues like permission errors.